matthewboman/myhike/README.md

       - Email verification and lost password re-submission.
 I wrote this in AngularJs for [Camover](https://crashspringfield.github.io/camover-demo/) so a lot of the backend can be taken from there.
 The front will have to be rewritten in React.

       - Server-side routing for all components (some are front-end only).
 Also, making routing more general instead of being controller-specific.

       - Aesthetics (everything looks like garbage since I got rid of Bootstap-React but I also haven't tried to fix it yet).

+      - Inlude hike name in reviews object so that it can be displayed/linked to from user's profile.

+      - Database different/better: (how) would a relational database or GraphQL simplify shit?

       - Mobile routing and rewriting the Map/Container files.

 ## running locally